oeyoews/talks/packages/2024-08-23-kubecon-hk/slides.md

 And greetings to everyone attended our session here.

-In today's session, me, Fanshi Zhang, with another amazing software engineer Kebe Liu here will be presenting our work on some of the works we have done so far on distributed training of AI and workloads.

-But, don't worry if you are not familiar with machine learning or distribution training , we will get you covered when introducing the concepts.
+In today's session, me, Fanshi Zhang, will introduce the amazing tool called Ollama to serve models, and the associated operator to deploy and scale LLMs seamlessly.
 -->

 ---